ivan-guerra/programmador.com/content/posts/morse-translator.md

 tags: ["c++", "cli-tools", "sdl"]
 ---

-While on a LeetCode[^1] grind, I came across a fun problem involving Morse code:
+While on a [LeetCode][1] grind, I came across a fun problem involving Morse
-Unique Morse Code Words[^2].
+code: [Unique Morse Code Words][2].
 You might wonder what the encodings sound like.
 With a little programming magic you can find out by creating a command line utility for converting text to Morse code audio.

 ## The Basics

-The journey starts at the Morse code wiki page[^3].
+The journey starts at the Morse code [wiki page][3].
 The wiki had a chart that sums up the protocol:

 [![International Morse Code](/posts/morse-translator/international-morse-code.webp#center)][4]